Enhance your guide with audio

 • Would layers of audio content allow visitors to explore an object more deeply?

-For more insights, sign up for a virtual Audio Training & Best Practices call.
+For more insights, sign up for a audio training and best practices call.
 These calls are open for partners at any stage of their guide development.

 Creating audio can feel intimidating at first!
 But sometimes, the best way to learn is by doing.

-To help your team get comfortable using the Bloomberg Connects Audio Kit equipment and speaking into a microphone, consider recording informal test "interviews" with your team.
+To help your team get comfortable using the equipment from the audio kit and speaking into a microphone, consider recording informal test "interviews" with your team.

 Start by asking open-ended questions like: